 "I did not mean that."
 Now he's really flushed.
-It's an interesting sight, but mostly I am vexed.
+'Tis an interesting sight, but mostly I am vexed.
 I spend ten minutes trying to shame the man, and now he's embarrassed and I cannot even tell what I did to make it happen.
 "I mean…in return."

 "You must know I can give you no money!"
 Antonio's nearing hysterical and I would be amused if I merely knew why.
 "There's but one way I can pay you, but one reason for which you would have taken me in, and though it shames me, I must agree to it!
 You can do whatever you like, but tell no one I am here.
 I'll be your whore, as you call me, just do not bring them back!"
 He grabs the door frame, shaking.

 I am ready to strike the man when I took another look at his twisted posture and ashamed face and something in my mind flips.
-It isn't me he's calling a whore, it's himself.
+It isn't me he's calling a whore, 'tis himself.
 The offer he's making me is that of a man desperate for any security, even be it only a floor to sleep on for the night.
 What could possibly have brought this proud merchant so low?
 What has been done to him that he's yet concealing?
 He'd begged the way I had always wanted to beg when I'd been hit and kicked for so long I could barely tell the sky from the ground.
 And I made it worse, no doubt, by jeering at him.
 That does not seem so entertaining, all of a sudden.

 "I have no plans to call them back, fool," I snap, covering my shock with the familiar train of insults.
 "And the idea that I would want thee to whore for me is ridiculous beyond belief.
 And it would still be ridiculous even if I did not hate thee!"
 I whirl around and storm up the stairs, not bothering to wait for a reaction.

 Another group of revelers is skittering around my house, but honestly I am too confused and angry to go chase them away.
 Confused by my own actions, as I am unable to categorize them as just the desire to watch Antonio suffer.
 The pity involved is undeniable.
 I even came close to comparing his experiences with my own.
 And that, I do not want.
 I have no interest in seeing Antonio as human.
 He certainly does not, and will never, see me as such.
 And I am angry.
-Angry at my strange houseguest, for all he has done to me, all the cold-eyed stares and the disgrace before the court and my forced conversion, and now, despite all that, for somehow forcing me to feel responsible for him.
+Angry at my strange houseguest, for all he has done to me, all the cold-eyed stares and the disgrace before the court and my conversion, and now, despite all that, for somehow forcing me to feel responsible for him.

 Why does he have to be in such a pitiful state?
-One would almost think he was a dog, one who deserved to be kicked…horror slams into me as I realize what I just thought, what I just did.
+One would almost think he is a dog, one who deserves to be kicked…horror slams into me as I realize what I just thought, what I just did.
 Had not I been kicked and called dog a thousand times?
 Had not I cursed my tormentors every day since?
 Always consoled myself by saying they were the real monsters, that I was innocent in God's eyes at least?
-And now here I was, imitating the monsters, calling my enemy a whore and a dog for the sheer pleasure of hurting him, to make myself feel self-righteous and in control.
+And now here I am, imitating the monsters, calling my enemy a whore and a dog for the sheer pleasure of hurting him, to make myself feel self-righteous and in control.
 God forgive me.

 There's only one thing I know for certain now.
-For the first time since I converted – and therefore for the first time in my life – I have something I want to confess.
+For the first time since I converted—and therefore for the first time in my life—I have something I want to confess.